dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**

- - Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- Input: CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **Input**: CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Input: Vector Country Boundary: Set the path to the country boundary shapefile.
+- **Input**: Vector Country Boundary: Set the path to the country boundary shapefile.

-- Input: Target CRS (i.e. Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
+- **Input**: Target CRS (i.e. Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
 This should be an equal area projection relevant to the country being processed.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

 **Click Run**